paritytech/polkadot-sdk/cumulus/docs/overview.md

 of the Parachain runtime plus the `validate_block` functionality.
 This binary is required to register a Parachain on the relay chain.

-When the Parachain validator calls the `validate_block` function, it passes the PovBlock (See [Block building](#block-building) for more information) and the parent header of the Parachain that is stored on the relay chain.
-From the PovBlock witness data, Cumulus reconstructs the partial trie.
+When the Parachain validator calls the `validate_block` function, it passes the PoVBlock (See [Block building](#block-building) for more information) and the parent header of the Parachain that is stored on the relay chain.
+From the PoVBlock witness data, Cumulus reconstructs the partial trie.
 This partial trie is used as storage while executing the block.
 Cumulus also redirects all storage related host functions to use the witness data storage.
-After the setup is done, Cumulus calls `execute_block` with the transactions and the header stored in the PovBlock.
+After the setup is done, Cumulus calls `execute_block` with the transactions and the header stored in the PoVBlock.
 On success, the new Parachain header is returned as part of the `validate_block` result.

 ## Node